 - Send a treat that is easy and quick to serve: cupcakes, cookies, or donuts.
-Remember, these should be store-bought with a list of ingredients on the package. - Do not send sodas or sugared drinks. - Please no birthday balloon bouquets!
-If these are delivered to the school, they will be held in the office until the end of the day. - We will be happy to allow the student to pass out birthday party invitations at school only if every member of his/her class is invited.
-If the whole class is not included, we ask that the parent or student mail the invitations from home.
+Remember, these should be store-bought with a list of ingredients on the package. - Do not send sodas or sugary drinks. - Please no birthday balloon bouquets!
+If these are delivered to the school, they will be held in the office until the end of the day.